Winawer/VNC-02/README.md

 *  A recent version of R and [knitr](http://yihui.name/knitr/).
 *  A recent version of [pandoc](http://johnmacfarlane.net/pandoc/).
-*  A recent version of LaTeX for PDF output.
+*  A recent version of LaTeX and a copy of elsarticle.cls for PDF output.
+For example, on Ubuntu 'sudo-apt-get install texlive-full' will install both at once.

 #### Credits